CEDE Import

 Step 4: Get data server ID

 The Search Data Servers operation enables you to retrieve information about data servers on your Intelligent Risk Platform.
-This operation supports query string parameters that enable you to search for data servers by ID (databaseId) or type (databaseType
+This operation supports query string parameters that enable you to search for data servers by ID (databaseId

 ).